punksnotdev/INSTRUMENT/README.md

 ##### v.0.2

-INSTRUMENT is a library for musical live-coding inside of the SuperCollider environment.
+INSTRUMENT is a library for musical live-coding inside the SuperCollider environment.

 It provides a simple API useful for the creation of musical compositions from scratch, 'on the fly'.
 INSTRUMENT focuses on musical language: rhythm, harmony, melody, audio processing.